 As a Buyer:

-- Obtaining a pre-approval from the lender before entering the contract is really important, as it will determine your how much you can spend on the property and minimise the risk of losing your deposit if finance cannot be arranged before completion.
+- Obtaining a pre-approval from the lender before entering the contract is really important.
+It will determine your how much you can spend on the property and minimise the risk of losing your deposit if finance cannot be arranged before completion.

 - If you plan on moving into the property after buying it, you should consider the costs associated with doing so.
 Whether it be hiring a moving company or van to DIY, buying new furniture or even a renovation.